Hydroelectricity in Bulgaria: Current facilities

-The 15 largest HEP stations, all owned by the state-run National Electricity Company, account for 97% of the country's HEP installed capacity and produce 94% of all HEP power.(p.
-12,p.
-32) They are arranged in four series, or "cascades", of between 3 and 5 reservoirs, and all are located in the Rhodope mountains in Southwestern Bulgaria.
-Three of the stations are pumped-storage stations ("PS-HPP").(p.
+The 15 largest HEP stations, all owned by the state-run National Electricity Company, account for most of the country's HEP installed capacity and HEP power.(p.
+12, p.
+32) They are arranged in four series, or "cascades", of between three and five reservoirs, and all are located in the Rhodope mountains in Southwestern Bulgaria.
+Three of the stations are pumped-storage stations (PS-HPP).(p.
 14) Some analysts say that further modernization, such as of its pumped storage hydro, could be profitable.